SDSU-VR-Club/Galaxy-Gazer/README.md

 Task list for part 1:

-stop star flares from rotating when the camera moves.
-(Carter)

 spawn the constellations in front of the player at eye level

 increase collider size on stars as they get further away

-arrange constellations sequentially
+arrange constellations sequentially (Carter)

 tilt the skybox to the correct angle.
-(Carter)
+(Patrick)

 # Project part 2
 This part is focused on showing the ellipse like movement of stars viewed from earth to determine their distance from the player